 Popular with the locals, Comte Roger has something for every palate, including different prix fixe menus with loads of options.
 From soups and salads to parfait glace and plenty of meat, fish, and vegetable dishes in between, you’ll enjoy a wonderful meal and a great terrace, too.

-Shopping In Carcassonne
+Best Shopping In Carcassonne

 Carcassonne’s Lower Town offers some fun boutiques with gifts, souvenirs, and tasty purchases to take home.
 Many are located around the central square, the Place Carnot.

 The weekly market is open on Saturdays and is fun to explore for local produce.
 You can hang out at one of the cafes in the area and watch local shoppers pick out their favorites.

 Also, since Carcassonne is in the fantastic wine region of Languedoc, you are near two great wine-growing areas: Minervois a little north and Corbieres a little south.
 You can head to one of those if you have the time for a tour and tasting.

 While many people consider Carcassonne a place for a day trip, if you have the time, you might just want to spend the night.
 One of the reasons is that the Hotel de la Cite is simply amazing.
 Its elegant decor, Michelin-starred restaurant (La Barbacane), and private gardens offering views of the city are just the beginning.
 Located on the site of a former bishop’s palace, the hotel offers history blended with modern comforts, including an exceptional spa, a heated pool, and rooms with both character and sophistication.

 We’ve tried to give you an idea of how you could spend a day in Carcassonne.
 Locals would advise you to come early in the day to avoid the influx of tourists at lunchtime in the summer and to get a better feel for what the city is like.
 There is much to do in this historically important and vibrant city that offers a glimpse into both ancient and modern life.